Last updated on January 7th, 2022 at 09:20 pm

 It’s known as Tamolitch, commonly referred to as the Blue Pool in Oregon.
 Tamolitch, which means “tub” or “bucket” in Chinook.
-This magical spot is said to have formed several thousand years ago, as a result of lava erupting from nearby Belknap Crater – which stopped the McKenzie River in its tracks.
+This magical spot can be found on the popular McKenzie River Trail, a trail we could not recommend more to explore.
+Said to have formed several thousand years ago, this pristine area is as a result of lava erupting from nearby Belknap Crater – which stopped the McKenzie River in its tracks.

 Today the river percolates through the filtering rock as a spring, filling the pool before flowing out to the south.
 When rains are heavy, the McKenzie may cascade down into the pool from above, creating Tamolitch Falls.
 Tamolitch is one of the most beautiful and pristine places you can hike in Oregon, and if you haven’t been there I’d suggest adding it to the list for places to visit as the weather is warming up.